wordswords/dotfiles/README.md

 4. `docker-compose ps` - status information on all running docker-compose services.
 5. `docker-compose run <service> <bash_command>` - run a quick bash command. `<service>` must be a valid docker-compose service.
 For example `docker-compose run wordpress cat /etc/issue`.
 6. `docker logs <service>` - output the logs for a service.
 This is the `<service>` name from `docker-compose ps`.
+7. `docker build .` - builds the container described in the `Dockerfile` from the local directory.

 # Modifying

 If you want, you can fork this repo and base your config on this.
 If you have any problems using these dotfiles please let me know and I can help you.